Wayzata Real Estate

 The name Wayzata (pronounced Wise-etta) is derived from the American Indian word Waziyata, which had almost a mystical connotation to the Sious tribes who originally inhabited the area.
 “Waziya” was their god of the North, a giant who blew the cold winds from his mouth.
 With the suffix “ta” added, the name meant “North Shore.”
 Though Lake Minnetonka was discovered in 1822, it was not until 1852 that two pioneer families settled on the present site of Wayzata.
 Over the next few years others followed.
 A townsite was laid out and several establishments sprang up, among them a general store, a sawmill, a post office, and a log schoolhouse.

 But the coming of the railroad in 1857 marked the village’s true flowering point.
 James J. Hill, one of the more colorful and controversial characters in Wayzata’s history, brought his great Northern Railroad to the village.
 Daily runs from Minneapolis left passengers at the gangplank for the waiting Lady of the Lake, a 50-foot side-wheeler steamer which carried them to other villages and summer homes on Lake Minnetonka.
 People from Minneapolis and St. Paul began to make Wayzata their weekend retreat, a tradition that continues to this day.
-Check out some of the great Wayzata Homes for Sale below!
+Check out some of the great Wayzata Homes for Sale by clicking on the link!